 For Nintendo Switch games, we’re fortunate to have the Switch Box Art subreddit.
 I have amassed a nice collection of cover art thanks to the generous and supportive community there.
 If you can’t find art for a particular game, drop a request in the SBA subreddit and, more than likely, someone will see it and respond.
 The best part is that, even if you can’t find any quality files, you can simply create your own.
 A quick Google image search will result in some beautiful images you can modify and use.

 I’m sure there are other sources out there and I’ve probably missed more than a couple.
 I have found a few others, but they offer files for systems outside the scope of this blog.
 (Feel free to hit me up here, or on social media, and I’ll be happy to share whatever links I have bookmarked.)

 If you can, try to get whichever cover you want to print in the best possible quality.
 A PNG or PDF is preferable.
 JPEGs tend to add noise and screw with colors.
 It’s best if you can obtain or create an image with bleed, meaning the art extends beyond where you’re going to want to cut.
 Doing this will make sure you aren’t left with any ugly white edges, and you won’t wind up cropping off part of the image.

 An example is this PDF of an alternate Skyrim cover from Bethesda’s website.
 You can clearly see that the art extends beyond where the cut lines are.

 Any image you’re going to print should be in CMYK colors, whenever possible.
 Art created in RGB may look different when printed, so it’s something worth checking when you can.

-Pro Tip : If you find something online you want to print, you may want to try asking the creator if they can provide a high-quality version of the image.
-Even better, ask if they might be able to provide a print-ready PDF with bleed.
+Pro Tip: If you find something online you want to print, you may want to try asking the creator if they can provide a high-quality version of the image.
+Even better, ask if they might be able to provide a print-ready PDF.